George S. Benson: National Education Program

-At both Harper College and Oklahoma A&M, Benson displayed an interest in the mistakes that had felled great civilizations of past, taking as his debate theme "The Seventh Nation" in which America was compared with Egypt, Babylonia, Persia, Syria, Greece and Rome.
+At both Harper College and Oklahoma A&M, Benson displayed an interest in the mistakes that had felled great civilizations of past, taking as his debate theme "The Seventh Nation", in which America was compared with Egypt, Babylonia, Persia, Syria, Greece and Rome.
 Abroad, Benson observed much lower standards of living despite comparable natural resources.
 He concluded key differences were the stability of America's constitutional government along with innovation from its private enterprise economic system.
 Benson believed that only when the government is stable will individuals venture the capital that creates jobs.
 He also saw America's economic success as dependent on personal integrity, with that being grounded in faith in God.
 Benson viewed the federal government's role as "umpire" rather than "guarantor of security" that would take individual freedom to deliver that security.

 As he embarked for China, Benson thought of Americans as "alert, ambitious, and hopeful", "self-reliant and "independent".
 Upon returning in 1936, however, he saw a "paralyzing change.
 Millions were on relief and their children were growing up without knowledge of any other way of life".
 The National Education Association had recently announced educational plans to "support President Roosevelt in taking [basic industries and utilities] over and operating them at full capacity as a unified national system".
 America seemed to be trending towards "the public tendency to live off the national pay roll" that had brought down the Greek and Roman democracies.
 Benson "promised himself that he'd do something in his small way".

 Upon assuming the Harding presidency, Benson had quickly become a regular regional speaker as he raised funds.
 But he gained national prominence through a 1941 speech to the Congressional Ways and Means Committee.
 He was the 147th speaker at public hearings about how to fund the Lend Lease Act, anticipated to require a 44% increase in the federal budget.
 Previous speakers had urged "economy", but Benson was specific in recommending shuttering the "make-work" Civilian Conservation Corps and National Youth Administration because many jobs were available as defense industries ramped up.
 He also recommended a 50% cut to the Works Progress Administration, granting that relief measures were still needed for those who were not employable.
-Together, these cuts amounted to one third of what Treasury had requested.
+Together, these cuts amounted to one third of what the Treasury had requested.
 His speech was well-received by the Committee and nationally, with 2 million reprints requested.
 Congress proceeded to pass the a tax increase without any of his recommended spending cuts, but by the end of 1943 all three agencies had been abolished.